greedWizard/flaskcarleasingapp/application/readme.txt

 So, that must be it.
-Just as simple as that, cause it's litterally my first project.
+Just as simple as that, cause it's literally my first project.
 Created, designed and developed by GreedWizard : https://github.com/greedWizard .